MixPath: A Unified Approach for One-shot Neural Architecture Search: MixPath: a unified approach

-Based on the above motivation, we train our multi-path supernet with \emph{shadow batch normalizations}, which we name it MixPath supernet.
-Following One-Shot \cite{bender2018understanding}, the supernet is used to evaluate models in the predefined search space, which makes our approach a two-stage pipeline: training supernet with SBN and searching for competitive models.
-Specifically, in the training stage, we apply Bernoulli sampling so that multiple paths can be activated at each step, they add up to have a mixed output.
+Based on the above analysis, we train our multi-path supernet with \emph{shadow batch normalizations}, which we call the MixPath supernet.
+Following One-Shot \cite{bender2018understanding}, the supernet is used to evaluate models in the predefined search space, which makes our approach a two-stage pipeline: 1) training supernet with SBNs and 2) searching for competitive models.
+Specifically, in the training stage, we apply random sampling so that multiple paths can be activated at each step, where they add up to a mixed output.
 We then attach a corresponding SBN to the current path combination.
-This process is detailed in Algorithm \ref{alg:mixpath-super} (see \ref{sec:alg-nas}).
+This process is detailed in Algorithm \ref{alg:mixpath-super} (appendix).
 Next, similar to \cite{chu2019fair}, we progress with a well-known evolutionary algorithm NSGA-II \cite{deb2002fast} for searching.
-In particular, our objectives are to maximize the classification accuracy while minimizing the FLOPS.
-In addition, batch normalization calibration \cite{bender2018understanding,guo2019single,mei2020atomnas}, as a post-processing trick, will be later proved to be effective in improving the ranking ability in the following experiments.
+In particular, our objectives are to maximize classification accuracy while minimizing the FLOPS.
+In addition, batch normalization calibration \cite{bender2018understanding,guo2019single,mei2020atomnas}, as an orthogonal post-processing trick, is verified effective to further improve the ranking ability.